-One respondent suggested that further clarifications and definitions of some terms on proposals of synergies disclosure should be considered by the IASB.
-In his view, in case as a standardised approach, rather than a management approach, should be followed, the requirement should be as specific as possible, including: (i) a clear definition of 'synergies'; (ii) specifying whether 'estimated amount or range of amounts of the synergies' relates to synergies in total or to each type of expected synergy; and (iii) clarifying if a detailed pattern of synergy realisation by type (or in total) or simply a timeframe by type (or in total) should be disclosed.
+Two respondents suggest that further clarifications and definitions of some terms on proposals of synergies disclosure should be considered by the IASB.
+One respondent notes that in case a standardised approach, rather than a management approach, should be followed, the requirement should be as specific as possible, including: (i) a clear definition of 'synergies'; (ii) specifying whether 'estimated amount or range of amounts of the synergies' relates to synergies in total or to each type of expected synergy; and (iii) clarifying if a detailed pattern of synergy realisation by type (or in total) or simply a timeframe by type (or in total) should be disclosed.

-- 263 One respondent suggested that the IASB considers proposing disclosures of subsequent changes in the initial synergy expectations as these may be useful for assessing the performance of an acquisition and are interrelated with disclosures on subsequently monitoring an acquisition. - One respondent considered that the IASB should clarify whether the proposed disclosures on synergies should be based on management's synergy expectations in the deal process or after closing of the transaction.
-In his view, it can be relevant as, while synergy expectations initially included in the deal model will explain better the agreed purchase price, the synergy expectations as of closing might be a better benchmark to assess the subsequent realization of synergies, and thus performance of the acquisition. - 265 One respondent raised a discrepancy between the disclosures on expected synergies being provided for all transactions with material synergies and the disclosures on management objectives and subsequent performance for an acquisition being provided at the CODM level.
-He suggested the IASB to better aligned these proposals.
+- 280 One respondent suggests that the IASB considers proposing disclosures of subsequent changes in the initial synergy expectations as these may be useful for assessing the performance of an acquisition and are interrelated with disclosures on subsequently monitoring an acquisition. - One respondent considers that the IASB should clarify whether the proposed disclosures on synergies should be based on management's synergy expectations in the deal process or after closing of the transaction.
+In the view of the respondent, it can be relevant as, while synergy expectations initially included in the deal model will explain better the agreed purchase price, the synergy expectations as of closing might be a better benchmark to assess the subsequent realization of synergies, and thus performance of the acquisition. - 282 One respondent raises a discrepancy between the disclosures on expected synergies being provided for all transactions with material synergies and the disclosures on management objectives and subsequent performance for an acquisition being provided at the CODM level.
+The respondent suggests the IASB to better align these proposals.